quicwg/base-drafts/draft-ietf-quic-transport.md

 Discovery ({{!RFC1191}}, {{!RFC1981}}) or Packetization Layer Path MTU Discovery ({{!RFC4821}}) for detecting the path's MTU, setting the maximum packet size appropriately, and storing the result of previous PMTU determinations.
 In the absence of these mechanisms, the recommended default maximum packet size is 1350 bytes for IPv6 and 1370 bytes for IPv4.

-QUIC endpoints that implement any kind of MTU discovery SHOULD maintain a separate PMTU estimate for each IP address the peer is using in the connection.
-Endpoints SHOULD maintain an estimate for each combination of local and remote IP addresses (as each pairing may have a different minimum MTU in the path).
+QUIC endpoints that implement any kind of MTU discovery SHOULD maintain a separate PMTU estimate for each IP address the peer is using in a connection.
+Endpoints MAY maintain an estimate for each combination of local and remote IP addresses (as each pairing may have a different minimum MTU in the path).

-All handshake packets MUST include enough PADDING frames to bring the packet to the maximum size the endpoint is enforcing.
+All handshake packets MUST include a PADDING frame if necessary to bring the packet to the maximum size the endpoint is enforcing.
 Furthermore, all IPv4 handshake packets MUST have the DF bit set.

 A sender bundles one or more frames in a Regular QUIC packet.
 A sender MAY bundle any set of frames in a packet.
 All QUIC packets MUST contain a packet